csci104/site/labs/lab1/index.md

 Now if you read the `lab1/README.md` file on your local machine, it should match the one on GitHub!

+## Checkoff

+Show your TA the contents of your repo including the change you made in the README.md:
+  * on Github
+  * on your development environment

+The contents should be the same.

+**Once your TA has checked you off, you are done!
+Go celebrate your `git` expertise.**

 ## In Closing

 There are tons of git cheatsheets all over the web.